What is Madison Cawthorn's Net Worth and Salary?

 In the March 2020 Republican primary for North Carolina's 11th congressional district, Cawthorn finished second behind candidate Lynda Bennett.
 However, Bennett did not receive the required amount of the vote to avoid a runoff.
 Cawthorn subsequently won the June runoff overwhelmingly, a victory that was called an upset by the media.

 Leading up to the November elections, Cawthorn made a number of controversial remarks and decisions.
-He stated that there was a large cartel along the Texan border who was kidnapping children to sell them as slaves, though he did not provide any evidence to back up this claim.
+He stated that there was a large cartel along the Texan border that was kidnapping children to sell them as slaves, though he did not provide any evidence to back up this claim.
 He also made an attack website during his campaign focused on journalist Tom Fielder, who had written investigative pieces on Cawthorn.
 Cawthorn accused Fielder of working for "non-white males" and aiming to "ruin white males running for office."
 He later edited this text on the website and apologized for making dangerous and divisive remarks.

 In November, Cawthorn defeated Democratic nominee Moe Davis and took office on January 3, 2021.
 He became the youngest Republican elected to the House of Representatives.
 Once in office, Cawthorn's controversial remarks and actions did not stop.
 He circulated conspiracy theories about the alleged fraud in the 2020 election and voted not to certify the Electoral College results.
 However, he later said that he accepted the results.